-Staffing is a priority concern for festivals large and small.
-Although blockbuster mega-fests are staffed by major organizations like Staff Pro, smaller festival staff rosters are often powered by volunteers.
-Most festivals, though, use some mix of professional staff and volunteer workers to run their event.
+Most festivals use some mix of professional staff and volunteer workers to run their event.
 Finding the right balance between professional and volunteer staff depends on the size and culture of your event and can be a process of trial and error.
-Unfortunately, when event safety and order is at stake, there is little room for error.
+Unfortunately, when event safety and event security are at stake, there is little room for error.

-To get a deeper insight into this challenge, we spoke with Marjana Jaidi, Director of Oasis Festival in Morocco.
+To get a deeper insight into this challenge, we spoke with Marjana Jaidi, Director of Oasis Festival.
 For the small, exclusive desert getaway in Marrakech, she uses a professional-volunteer hybrid to get the right balance of authentic and efficient.
-We also reached out to Matt Marabella, who is not only a core DJ of the hot ticket Desert Hearts festival in Southern California, but also handles and manages its all-volunteer staff.

 How do you vet your volunteers?

-What’s the most important characteristic in a festival volunteer?
+What’s the most important characteristic of a festival volunteer?

 Is it a similar perspective with Desert Hearts?